HariSekhon/Nagios-Plugins/README.md

 - consistent behaviour
 - standardized switches
 - strict input/output validation at all stages, written for security and robustness
-- multiple verbosity levels
+- multiple verbosity levels & debug mode
 - self-timeouts
-- graphing data where appropriate (use [PNP4Nagios](https://docs.pnp4nagios.org/) for automatic graphing)
+- graphing data where appropriate ([PNP4Nagios](https://docs.pnp4nagios.org/) add-on auto-graphs the perfdata from these plugins)
 - code reuse, especially for more complex input/output validations and error handling
 - support for use of $USERNAME and $PASSWORD environment variables as well as more specific overrides (eg. $MYSQL_USERNAME, $REDIS_PASSWORD) to give administrators the option to avoid leaking ```--password``` credentials in the process list for all users to see
 - [continuous integration](https://travis-ci.org/HariSekhon/nagios-plugins) with tests for success and failure scenarios:
   - unit tests for the custom supporting [perl](https://github.com/harisekhon/lib) and [python](https://github.com/harisekhon/pylib) libraries
-  - [functional tests](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) for the top level programs using Dockerized containers for each technology (eg. Cassandra, Elasticsearch, Hadoop, HBase, ZooKeeper, Memcached, Neo4j, MongoDB, MySQL, Riak, Redis...)
+  - [functional tests](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) for the top level programs using [Dockerized containers](https://hub.docker.com/u/harisekhon/) for each technology (eg. Cassandra, Elasticsearch, Hadoop, HBase, ZooKeeper, Memcached, Neo4j, MongoDB, MySQL, Riak, Redis...)
 - easy rapid development of new high quality robust Nagios plugins with minimal lines of code

 Several plugins have been merged together and replaced with symlinks to the unified plugins bookmarking their areas of functionality, similar to some plugins from the standard nagios plugins collection.